Voyager program

-The Voyager program is an American scientific program that employs two robotic interstellar probes, Voyager 1 and Voyager 2.
-They were launched in 1977 to take advantage of a favorable alignment of the two gas giants Jupiter and Saturn and the ice giants, Uranus and Neptune, to fly near them while collecting data for transmission back to Earth.
-After launch the decision was taken to send Voyager 2 near Uranus and Neptune to collect data for transmission back to Earth.
+The Voyager program is an American scientific program that employs two interstellar probes, Voyager 1 and Voyager 2.
+They were launched in 1977 to take advantage of a favorable planetary alignment to explore the two gas giants Jupiter and Saturn and potentially also the ice giants, Uranus and Neptune—to fly near them while collecting data for transmission back to Earth.
+After Voyager 1 successfully completed its flyby of Saturn and its moon Titan, it was decided to send Voyager 2 on flybys of Uranus and Neptune.